jasonherrboldt/Cero/README.md

 __HOW TO RUN__

 This program is meant to be run from the command line.
 Running it as a Java application from within an IDE will throw null pointer exceptions due to the command line-driven user I/O required to play the game.
-A terminal window is required.

 Here's how to run it from the command line.